-The billing rate is \$15.00 per uncompleted hour, up to \$330 maximum initiated and collected by the local county.
+The billing rate is \$15.00 per uncompleted hour, up to \$345 maximum (the cost difference between Green School registration for CMG apprentices and Green School registration for non-volunteers) initiated and collected by the local county.
 Individuals in special situations may be given an extension for up to 12 months at the discretion of the local staff based on extenuating circumstances and hardships.

-Colorado State Extension Master Gardener Certification & Recertification

-Once Apprentice requirements are completed (CMG Green School, passing the final exam, completing volunteer hour requirements, and reporting all hours and contacts in VMS), volunteers will "graduate" and become a Colorado State Extension Master Gardener, new CMGs receive their Colorado Master Gardener Certificate and their Colorado Gardening Certificate and official CMG name badge from the local county.
+Colorado State Extension Master Gardener® Certification & Recertification New CMGs receive their Colorado Gardener Certificate upon completion of Green School.
+Once Apprentice volunteer requirements are completed, volunteers will "graduate" and become a Colorado State Extension Master Gardener® and receive their Colorado Master Gardener Certificate and official CMG name badge from the local county.

-Continued certification requires 12 continuing education credit hours per year and a minimum of 24 hours of volunteer service on authorized projects.
+Continued, annual certification requires 12 continuing education credit hours per year and a minimum of 24 hours of volunteer service on authorized projects.
 (See Volunteer Opportunities & Continuing Education in Chapter 2 of this Volunteer Handbook.)